Overview

 Feature How it works Benefits

+PDA accessible Voicemail portal.
 Login to a web portal through PDA based browser, and then click and listen to voicemails in random order.
+No need to listen to 15 messages before getting to the 16th.

 Pull voicemails over data bandwidth without burning cellular minutes.

+Sub Mail boxes with auto attendant.
 Up to 9 sub mail boxes per subscriber.
 Different PIN with different greeting for each sub box.
+Each family member/company employee can have his/her own voicemail box associated with main mailbox.

+Voicemail to email forwarding.
+Automatic .wav file sent to email.
 Save and play voicemail messages on your PC.

+Voicemail Central capability.
+Forward office, home, other telephone on busy/no answer to a common voicemail box.
 Common voicemail box across subscriber’s multiple phone lines – no need to hear individual mail boxes or answering machines.

+Multiple Message Waiting Indicator types.
 Support traditional SMDI based MWI and MWI using SIP and MWI using dial back.
+Helps with migration of voicemail resources from TDM to IP environment.

-Can change IVR choices by re-recording .wav files.
+Flexible Voicemail IVR Can change IVR choices by re-recording .wav files.
+Emulate legacy voicemail systems.

-Voicemail is a 'must have' revenue generating service for most service providers.
-As service providers plan the migretion of their networks from a legacy circuit switched environment to packet switched environment, the challenge is, "how do we move our current Voicemail subscriber base?"
+Voicemail is a ‘must have’ revenue generating service for most service providers.
+As service providers plan the migration of their networks from a legacy circuit switched environment to packet switched environment, the challenge is, “how do we move our current Voicemail subscriber base?”

 This White Paper from XOP Networks explains how to support Voicemail as you migrate your network from TDM to IP.
 The XOP Networks' Voice Mail Application (VMA) running on the Universal Service Node (USN) platform can answer all of these challenges, while reducing both CAPEX and OPEX for the operating companies.